vedph/cadmus_biblioapi/Readme.md

 Here we seed 3 items just for test.
 You should set the count to 0 in production.

 ## History

+- 2023-02-18:
+  - added optional `yearPub2` to work/container.
+This is a breaking change in the schema; the new field being nullable, you just have to add it to tables `work` and `container`.

 ### 3.0.3